-SMART CITY AND INNOVATION Target КРІ 2023 2022 2021 2020 Investments Ensuring investment in research and development with an annual increase of at least 10% 21,44% 23% 20,46% 20,38% Establishing strategic partnerships Establish a strategic partnership for the development of sustainable and smart cities (one each year) 4 (Contazara, Hidroconta, ITRON, Conthidra) 2 (Sartori, Everynet) 1 (Lereti) 1 (Edyna) Event and/or workshop sponsorship activation Carry out at least two sponsorship events (each year) 14 events 9 events 4 events 3 events New Supply projects Establish at least 3 new customers (each year) 60 new customers 22 new customers 14 new customers 11 new customers

-^{} figure normalised for Financial Statement adjustment
+SMART CITY AND INNOVATION Target KPI 2024 2023 2022 2021 2022 Investments Ensuring investment in research and development with an annual increase of at least 10% 25,23% 21,44% 23% 20,46% 20,38% Establishing strategic partnerships Establish a strategic partnership for the development of sustainable and smart cities (one each year) 3 (Netmore, NRG Works, VEC Power) 4 (Contazara, Hidroconta, ITRON, Conthidra) 2 (Sartori, Everynet) 1 (Lereti) 1 (Edyna) Event and/or workshop sponsorship activation Carry out at least two sponsorship events (each year) 12 events 14 events 9 events 4 events 3 events New Supply projects Establish at least 3 new customers (each year) 59 new customers 60 new customers 22 new customers 14 new customers 11 new customers figure normalised for Financial Statement adjustment

 Smart City projects aim to improve the use of environmental resources.
-The development by Terranova of technologies and software solutions contributes in various ways to rendering the use of resources with a direct impact on the environment - such as gas, electricity, water, and waste - more sustainable and conscious.
-Thanks to the software developed, Terranova's customers can make their own contribution in terms of reducing ${\rm CO_2}$ emissions with the "smart" use of distribution networks, the efficient management of the teams who operate in the field, as well as with the adoption of virtuous behaviours by the citizens of the Smart City, using the digitalised services of Terranova's software applications.

-To help clarify how technologies and specific software solutions enhance the Smart City concept and make it more tangible, we examine their applications across various contexts related to public utility companies.
+The development of technologies and software solutions by Terranova contributes in various ways to making the use of resources such as gas, electricity, water, and waste more sustainable and conscious.
+Thanks to the developed software, Terranova's customers can contribute to reducing CO2 emissions through the "smart" use of distribution networks, efficient management of field teams, and virtuous behaviors of Smart City citizens using Terranova's digitalized software applications.
+To illustrate how technologies, in general, and specific software solutions, in particular, contribute to making the concept of Smart City increasingly concrete, we provide descriptions of use cases in various areas related to public utility companies.